Sexism and video games: Effects

 In another study, 181 students from a private liberal arts college in North Carolina were tested.
 The group exposed to highly sexualized images, from video games (in comparison to control group), was more tolerant to sexual harassment but showed the same rape myth acceptance.
 A similar study was done in France, studying young adults being exposed to sexist materials in video games.
 The sample filled out a survey, which compared how much time they spent playing video games and their attitudes towards women.
 The results showed that when narrowed down to gender and socioeconomic levels, a connection was made between stronger sexist views and a higher amount of time spent playing video games.

-Karen E. Dill and Kathryn P. Thill state that adolescents, particularly boys and those who play games, are ignorant of the adverse impacts of detestable media content, and therefore ignorant of the when they are affected adversely.
+Karen E. Dill and Kathryn P. Thill state that adolescents, particularly boys and those who play games, are ignorant of the adverse impacts of detestable media content, and therefore ignorant of when they are affected adversely.
 Theories such as the cultivation theory, social cognitive theory, ambivalent sexism theory, and hegemonic masculinity theory all aid Dill and Thill in discussing the repercussions of perpetuating gender stereotypes in media like video games.
 Cultivation theory is key to the analysis of sexism in video games, because it is the idea that when an individual is exposed long-term to multimedia, their understanding of their reality can change into becoming more similar to the media.
 These theories also illustrate the ways prominent video game characters are gendered and what is received by the user or viewer.
 They write that "Gender portrayals of video game characters reinforce a sexist, patriarchal view that men are aggressive and powerful and that women are not healthy, whole persons, but sex objects, eye candy and generally second-class citizens."

 According to Jeffrey Kuznekoff and Lindsey Rose, the fact that gamers experience misconstrued portrayals of appearance, violence, and sexual objectification can impact their understanding and communication with other gamers, especially female gamers.
 In addition, these gender portrayals become increasingly prominent because of the mass appeal and number of users of online multiplayer games.
 They found that the female voice received nearly three times as many directed negative comments than the male voice or control.
 They also found that there was no correlation between the number of directed negative comments and the skill level of the other player.
 On several occasions, the female voice received strong sexist replies for phrases such as "hi everybody" or "alright team let's do this" despite the female voice having almost the same win percentage as the male voice (56% to 61%, respectively).
 Additionally, they found that when the other player responded with a positive remark, they were more likely to ask questions.
 Overall, Kuznekoff and Rose found that there were hypernegative effects with hostile targeting of the female voice.